Vera Zvonareva: 2013: Shoulder surgery

 Zvonareva announced her withdrawal from the Australian Open, citing a shoulder injury, which wound up being serious enough to necessitate surgery.
 She ended up missing the entire season.

 In October, Zvonareva confirmed her intention to return at the Shenzhen Open.

 2014: Comeback

 After one-and-half-year hiatus, Zvonareva officially came back at the Shenzhen Open as a wildcard.
 She drew top seed and defending champion Li Na in the first round and lost in straight sets.
 At the Australian Open, she was defeated in the first round by Australian wildcard Casey Dellacqua.

 Playing as a wildcard at the Pattaya Open, Zvonareva defeated fellow wildcard Peangtarn Plipuech in the first round for her first win since the 2012 Summer Olympics.
 She lost in the second round to fourth seed and eventual champion Ekaterina Makarova.
-In March, she entered the Indian Wells Masters as a wildcard but fell in the first round to Peng Shuai.
+In March, she entered the Indian Wells Open as a wildcard but fell in the first round to Peng Shuai.

 At the Wimbledon Championships, Zvonareva reached the third round where she lost to Zarina Diyas.

 Zvonareva ended the year ranked 251.